 Charting in Amibroker

-One of the key features of Amibroker is its advanced charting capabilities.
+One of the key features of Amibroker for discretionary trading is its advanced charting capabilities.
 It offers a range of customizable charting tools, including line charts, bar charts, candlestick charts, and point and figure charts.
 You can use these charts to visualize market data and identify trends, patterns, and trading opportunities.
-It is also simple to overlay technical analysis indicators on price charts or plot indicators above / below the price chart through Amibroker’s ‘drag and drop’ interface.
+It is also simple to overlay technical analysis indicators on price charts or plot indicators above/below the price chart through Amibroker’s ‘drag and drop’ interface.

-In addition to its standard charting tools, Amibroker also offers a range of advanced charting features, such as:
+In addition to its standard charting tools, Amibroker also offers a range of advanced charting features for discretionary trading, such as:

 - Overlays: You can overlay multiple chart studies or indicators on a single chart to get a more detailed view of market trends and patterns.